jbremz/rolling-sampler/README.md

 2. Adjust Buffer Size: The slider allows you to change how much past audio is stored before saving (in seconds).
 3. Start/Stop Recording: Click "Start Grab" to begin capturing audio.
 Click "Stop Grab" to stop and save the recording.
 4. Select Save Folder: You can choose where the .wav files will be saved using the "Select Save Folder" button.
-5. View Waveform: A rolling waveform of the incoming audio is displayed in the UI.

 ## Code Structure
 - main.rs: Contains the core application logic, including real-time audio recording, waveform visualisation, and UI components.
     - Recorder: Manages audio input, buffer handling, and .wav file writing.
     - CircularBuffer: Circular buffer to store and manage audio samples, allowing both real-time visualisation and static mode for finalising recordings.

 ## Dependencies
 The project relies on the following crates: